Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: DAPMAV Framework

-Topic modelling allows us to take our social media posts and uncover the topics that people discuss.
+Topic modelling can help to unravel the intricacies of social media healthcare posts.
 The levels of discussion for each topic tell us how often particular themes are discussed.
-Profiling documents in this way yields an overview of the overall themes being discussed, themes in individual documents, themes in documents belonging to specific groups, longitudinal trends, and more, depending on the questions we want to ask.
-Similarly, sentiment analysis results can be analysed to see overall sentiment, sentiment in specific posts or groups of posts, and temporal changes.
+Profiling documents in this way can yield multifaceted insights, encompassing overarching discussion themes, themes in individual documents, patterns relating to specific subgroups, longitudinal trends, and more.
+Similarly, sentiment analysis results can be analysed to see overall sentiment, sentiment in specific posts or groups of posts, and temporal changes in sentiment.
+Some useful approaches in topic and sentiment analysis are explained below.